Carbon in the Atmosphere

 In Part A, you will use an animation, charts, and a short video to learn the basics of greenhouse gas chemistry, including what carbon compounds exist in the atmosphere and their relationship to the greenhouse effect.
-In Part B, you will use a graph and videos on historical ice core carbon dioxide (CO2)data in order to investigate the relationship between ices ages, interglacial periods and changes in CO2 levels.
-You will then examine more current CO2and temperature data to reveal the relationship between current trends in global temperatures and atmospheric carbon dioxide levels.
-You will use CarbonTracker, developed by NOAA, to investigate and compare atmospheric CO2 time series data sampled from different parts of the world.
-In Part C, you will use a carbon footprint calculator developed by The Nature Conservancy.
-You will input family household data such as family's energy usage and then compare your carbon footprint with each other and with the world.
+In Part B, you will use a graph and videos on historical ice core carbon dioxide (CO2)data to investigate the relationship between ices ages, interglacial periods and changes in CO2 levels.
+In Part C, you will examine more current CO2and temperature data to reveal the relationship between current trends in global temperatures and atmospheric carbon dioxide levels.
+Using NOAA's CarbonTracker, you will investigate and compare atmospheric CO2 time series data sampled from different parts of the world.

 After completing this Lab, you should be able to:

 - Explain how carbon dioxide and other greenhouse gases absorb infrared radiation and warm the lower atmosphere.

 - Explain how scientists use historical ice core CO2 and temperature data in combination with more current CO2 and temperature data to reveal the relationship between trends in global temperatures and atmospheric CO2 levels.